LucvandenBrand/lucvandenbrand.github.io/_posts/2020-8-23-Generating-L-systems.markdown

 You will notice a two things.

 - `MAX_SYMBOLS` is there to prevent a memory overflow.
 The same holds for lines 6-9, we check the size of the current iterations's axiom and exit the current iteration if it is too large.
 Decrease or increase the maximum depending on the amount of CPU memory available on your machine.
-One symbol requires 1 byte of memory, so if you have 6 GB of free memory you will have space for about $$6*10^9$$ symbols.
+One symbol requires 1 byte of memory, so if you have 6 GB of free memory you will have space for about just a bit more than $$6*10^9$$ symbols.
 - `apply_rules_to_symbols` is called for `num_iterations` times ($$N$$).
 This is the crux of our implementation, simple repeated rewriting.

 Let's look at the implementation of this repeated rewrite method.